Hybrid securities

 Complex and risky products

-The most common example of a hybrid security is the convertible bond, which has the characteristics of an ordinary bond but whose price is strongly influenced by the price movements of the share into which it can be converted.
-It is therefore a bond that gives its holder the right (but not the obligation) to be exchanged for one or more shares during a given period.
+The most common example of a hybrid security is the convertible bond.
+It behaves like a traditional bond but its price is strongly influenced by the movements of the underlying share into which it can be converted.
+It gives its holder the right (but not the obligation) to exchange it for one or more shares during a given period.
+It is therefore a classic bond, enhanced by a call option on the issuer's existing or new shares, thus combining the characteristics of a fixed-income product and an equity derivative.